Mkp-7/Test/README.md

 ## Files in this Repository
 - `Sales_Analysis_Dashboard.pbix`: Power BI dashboard file
-- `Screenshots/`: PDF exports of dashboards for quick viewing
+- `Dashboard pdf`: PDF exports of dashboards for quick viewing
 - `README.md`: Project documentation
-- `[Optional] Dataset files`: CSV/Excel files used in the dashboard

 ## Getting Started
 To view and interact with the dashboard locally:
 1. Download the `.pbix` file.
 2. Open it using **Power BI Desktop** (free version).

-To view dashboards without Power BI Desktop:
-- Open the PDFs in the `Screenshots/` folder.
-- Or, if published online, use the **Power BI Publish to Web** link for interactive access.

 ## Author
 Mukund Patel